wp-plugins/goodreviews/readme.txt

 2. A look at the plugin in action

 == Changelog ==

+= 1.0.2=
+* Fixed an issue that was preventing some "Buy This Book" links from functioning properly.

 = 1.0.1 =
 * Fixed an API key issue that could prevent GoodReviews from display information from Goodreads.